 - Flowers later than other basil varieties

 Used in Indian cuisine, and Hindu culture and Ayurveda.
 It’s common to use in Thai food as well as in teas.
-Many people use it for medicinal purposes.
+Many people use this type of basil for medicinal purposes.
 The leaves have a sweet, spicy and musky scent.

 This is an ideal type of basil to grow in a small container.
 It’s mature spread is 6 – 8 inches wide and 8 inches tall.